With health care ranked in the bottom 1/3 in America, it’s time for action.

 But there’s a problem.
 Outdated regulations in North Carolina are not allowing APRNs to practice to their full potential, and APRNs and patients across the state need your support.
-Please ask your legislators to modernize the Nursing Practice Act for APRNs.
-The health of the people of North Carolina is at stake.
+Please ask your legislators to pass the SAVE Act.

 What is an Advanced Practice Registered Nurse?

-APRNs are a vital part of the health care system in the United States.
+APRNs are a vital part of the health care system in North Carolina.
 APRNs are educated with a master’s degree and hundreds of hours of hands-on clinical experience.

 Four Roles, Four Ways to Care for You: